Skip to main content

 • Reading Programs

 We believe that literacy programs and reading programs are fundamental to being a productive person who will be successful in life.
-Our flagship reading program is the T..E.L.L at Markham Program which meets Wednesdays at Markham Gardens in Staten Island.
-We work with 5-9 year old students and assist with reading proficiency and literacy.
+We started our reading program at the T..E.L.L at Markham Program on Wednesdays at Markham Gardens in Staten Island.
+We have expanded the program to various little free libraries and other spaces around New York City and virtually.

 • Blood Drives

 In conjunction with the New York Blood Center, we periodically host blood drives to encourage people to donate blood.
-Close to 2,000 donations are needed each day in the New York area for patients who require lifesaving blood and/or platelet transfusion.
+Thousands of donations are needed each day in the New York area for patients who require lifesaving blood and/or platelet transfusion.

 For more information, visit New York Blood Center.